Daniel-Oliynyk/SpaceShooter/README.md

 SpaceShooter
 ============

-Work in progress for 2d space ship game
+Work in progress for 2d space ship game.
-.
 - WASD to move
 - MOUSE1 to shoot